Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Category-Equivariant Neural Networks

 \end{definition} Note that we do not assume the above coherence properties in our general categorical setup; we use them to discuss measure-theoretic properties in several examples.

 We typically use measures to make relevant integrals well defined.
-In specializations to concrete structures, we have two tracks: \begin{itemize} \item \textit{Continuous track (groups/monoids/groupoids).} We typically equip hom-sets with left-coherent Radon measures (e.g.\ a left Haar measure/Haar system for groups/groupoids) to construct steerable kernels and category convolution layers; bi-coherence is usually too strong a condition. \item \textit{Discrete track (posets, graphs, cellular sheaves).} We typically take counting measure on each hom-set.
+In specializations to concrete structures, we have two tracks: \begin{itemize} \item \textit{Continuous track (groups/monoids/groupoids).} We typically equip hom–sets with left–coherent Radon measures (e.g.\ a left Haar measure/Haar system for groups/groupoids) to construct steerable kernels and category convolution layers; bi–coherence is usually too strong a condition. \item \textit{Discrete track (posets, graphs, cellular sheaves).} We typically take counting measure on each hom–set.
 In this case, convolution integrals are finite sums and relevant conditions reduce to pointwise incidence/restriction compatibilities; we do not use the measure coherence properties in this track. \end{itemize} These examples are also useful to understand the general theory developed in this paper.
 We discuss examples in detail in the specialization appendix.